hashicorp/terraform-provider-azurerm/website/docs/d/linux_web_app.html.markdown

 * `outbound_ip_address_list` - A `outbound_ip_address_list` block as defined below.

 * `outbound_ip_addresses` - A comma separated list of outbound IP addresses - such as `52.23.25.3,52.143.43.12`.

+* `possible_inbound_ip_address_list` - The list of Possible Inbound IP Addresses that could be used by this Web App.

+* `possible_inbound_ip_addresses` - A comma separated list of possible inbound IP addresses - such as `52.23.25.3,52.143.43.12,52.143.43.17` - not all of which are necessarily in use.

 * `possible_outbound_ip_address_list` - A `possible_outbound_ip_address_list` block as defined below.